At a glance

 For more information about the SAF Academic Coaching Centre contact Lynn Graham.

-Crews are groups of 10 students that support each-other through the first year experience.
+Crews are groups of 10 students that support each-other through the first and second year experience.
 Each Crew will appoint a Communicator who will meet weekly with an SAF staff member who will coach and train him/her toward building caring and sharing teams.
-The hope is that Crewmembers build strong working relationships with each other, attend events together and support each other’s professional awareness and academic success within the four experience areas (Academic, Career, Health and Community).
+The hope is that Crew members build strong working relationships with each other, attend events together and support one another’s professional awareness and academic success within the four experience areas (Academic, Co-op/Career, Health, and Community).

 Thompson Reuters EIKON